Sergey Aleksandrovich Popov: Political career

 Between 1995 and 2001, Popov was the First Deputy Director-Executive Director, Director of the Interregional Public Institution "People's House".
 He was the Chairman of the Council of the All-Russian Public Movement "All-Russian Union of People's Houses" from 1998 to 2001.

 In 1996, Popov was the executive director of the headquarters of the election campaign of Boris Yeltsin in the presidential elections.

 In 1999, Popov was appointed deputy head of the headquarters of the Unity electoral bloc in the elections to the State Duma, then was promoted as the chairman of the Central Executive Committee of the Unity party from 2000 to 2001, and was the chairman of the commission of the political council of the party on regional policy.
 Twice he was the financial commissioner of the candidate in the presidential elections, Vladimir Putin.

 Between December 2000 and 2003, Popov was the member of the Federation Council from the administration of the Ust-Orda Buryat Autonomous Okrug.
 He was a member of the Committee on Federation Affairs and Regional Policy; Deputy Chairman of the Commission on Regulations and Organization of Parliamentary Activities; member of the Commission on Rules and Parliamentary Procedures; Member of the Commission on Methodology for the Implementation of the Constitutional Powers of the Federation Council of the Russian Federation.

 On 1 December 2001, at the founding congress of the United Russia party, Popov was elected a member of its General Council, later a member of the Presidium of the General Council.

-In 7 December 2003, Popov became a member of the 4th State Duma, and was a member of the United Russia faction.
+On 7 December 2003, Popov became a member of the 4th State Duma, and was a member of the United Russia faction.

 Between 2003 and 2011, he was the Chairman of the State Duma Committee on Public Associations and Religious Organizations.